What Is ChatGPT for Coding in 2026?

 - Advanced Data Analysis: Upload CSV, JSON, or database exports and let ChatGPT write and execute Python code to analyze them.

-ChatGPT's conversational nature means you can iterate on code through dialogue — "make this function async," "add error handling," "now write tests for it" — building up complex solutions step by step.
-For developers who use ChatGPT extensively, ChatGPT Toolbox is essential for keeping those conversations organized by project, language, or topic.
+ChatGPT's conversational nature means you can iterate on code through dialogue - "make this function async," "add error handling," "now write tests for it" - building up complex solutions step by step.
+For developers who use ChatGPT extensively, AI Toolbox is essential for keeping those conversations organized by project, language, or topic.

 Head-to-Head Feature Comparison